CollectionBuilder/cb-docs/docs/software/git.md

 **Mac:**

-- Mac systems will require the "Xcode Command Line Tools" installed, so open a terminal (to find your terminal search for "terminal" in your Spotlight), type in the command `xcode-select --install`, and follow the prompts.
-After the install finishes, try typing `git --version`.
-If you want a newer version of Git, download the official [Mac git installer](https://git-scm.com/downloads){:target="_blank" rel="noopener"}.
+- Mac systems will require the "Xcode Command Line Tools" installed, which includes Git.
+Open a terminal (to find your terminal search for "terminal" in your Spotlight), type in the command `xcode-select --install`, and follow the prompts.
+After the install finishes, try typing `git --version`. (*Optionally,* if you want a newer version of Git, check [alternative Mac install methods](https://git-scm.com/download/mac){:target="_blank" rel="noopener"})

 **Linux:**

-- Install from your distribution's software center or package manager (for Ubuntu `sudo apt install git`).
+- Open a terminal and try typing `git --version`.
+If Git is not already available, install from your distribution's software center or package manager (for Ubuntu `sudo apt install git`), or check [alternative Linux install methods](https://git-scm.com/download/linux).

 ## Configure Git